Should I Gain Weight?

 - Limit less nutritious foods, like chips and soda.

 Eating well at this point in your life is important for many reasons.
-Good nutrition is a key part of normal growth and development.
-It's also wise to learn good eating habits now — they'll become second nature, which will help you stay healthy and fit without even thinking about it.
+Good nutrition is a key for normal growth.
+Learn good eating habits now, and they'll become second nature.
+This will help you stay healthy and fit without even thinking about it.

 Healthy Habits Matter

-Keep on moving.
-Another way to keep your body healthy is to incorporate exercise into your routine.
+Keep moving.
+Another way to keep your body healthy is to make exercise part of your routine.
 This can include walking to school, playing Frisbee with your friends, or helping out with some household chores.
 Or you might choose to work out at a gym or with a sports team.

-A good rule of thumb for exercise amounts during the teen years: Try to get at least 60 minutes of moderate to vigorous physical activity every day.
+During the teen years: Try to get at least 60 minutes of moderate to vigorous physical activity every day.
 Be sure to include cardio (like running, biking, and swimming), flexibility (like stretching or yoga), and strength training.

-Be sure to work with a certified trainer or other qualified adult who can show you how to do it without injuring yourself.
+Be sure to work with a certified trainer or other qualified adult who can show you how to train without getting hurt.

-Get the skinny on supplements.
+Know the facts about supplements.
 Thinking about drinking something from a can or taking a pill to turn you buff overnight?
-Guess what: Supplements or pills that make promises like this are at best a waste of money and at worst potentially harmful to your health.
+Guess what: Supplements or pills that make promises like this are at best a waste of money and at worst may be harmful to your health.

 The best way to get the fuel you need to build muscle is by eating well.
 Before you take any kind of supplement at all, even if it's just a vitamin pill, talk to your doctor.

-Sleep your way to stunning.
+Sleep on it.
 Sleep is an important component of normal growth and development.
-If you get enough, you'll have the energy to fuel your growth.
-Your body is at work while it sleeps — oxygen moves to the brain, growth hormones are released, and your bones keep on developing, even while you're resting.
+When you get enough, you're fueling your growth.
+Your body is at work while it sleeps — oxygen moves to the brain, growth hormones are released, and your bones get stronger, even while you're resting.